Floating Classroom

 Vermont’s climate makes year-round outdoor learning challenging.
 Recognizing this, MemSEC worked to create a permanent land-based facility to expand the program.
 In April 2025, with partial funding from the Leahy Memphremagog Clean Water Program (LMCWP) administered by VHCB, the center opened a hybrid learning space in Newport’s Gateway Center.

-The new facility features bilingual informative panels explaining the lake’s geologic origins, upland and aquatic habitats, the history of the Abenaki people of the watershed, and more.
+The new facility features bilingual informative panels explaining the lake’s geologic origins, upland and aquatic habitats, and the history of the Abenaki people of the watershed.
 Interactive elements include a stream model demonstrating erosion and deposition, and an augmented-reality sandbox using projection technology to map topography and surface water runoff.

-These immersive experiences serve two purposes: educating students about complex water-quality science concepts while fostering a deep sense of place, connection, and responsibility that inspires watershed stewardship.
+These immersive experiences serve two purposes: educating students about complex water-quality science while fostering a deep sense of place, connection, and responsibility that inspires lasting watershed stewardship.

 Infrastructure Meets Education: Stormwater and the Schoolyard